-The ability to accurately analyse your inventory performance can be the difference between business success and business failure.
+The ability to accurately analyze your inventory performance can be the difference between business success and business failure.

 Yet, inaccurate inventory reporting – or lack of reporting altogether – remains a huge challenge for many online retailers.